Starmer Tries to Reclaim ‘Wealth Creator’ Mantle Ahead of Budget

 Transcript: Keir Starmer Interviewed on Bloomberg Television

 Still, they indicated that the budget at the end of the month would be painful.
-The chancellor is still expected to raise capital gains tax by some degree in order to help fill what she’s said is a £22 billion gap in day-to-day government spending this year.
+The chancellor is expected to raise capital gains tax by some measure to help fill what she’s said is a £22 billion gap in day-to-day government spending this year.
 That’s in part because Labour’s election manifesto ruled out any increases to value added tax, income tax and national insurance, the Treasury’s three main revenue-raisers.

 Reeves also gave the strongest indication yet that she is considering increasing a business payroll tax.
 She denied doing so would be a breach of Labour’s election manifesto, telling reporters the document only ruled out raising national insurance for “working people,” not firms.
 Yet Paul Johnson of the Institute for Fiscal Studies think tank told Times Radio that such a move “would be a straightforward breach of a manifesto commitment,” suggesting a political row awaits.